 Platelet-derived growth factor (PDGF) is a key growth factor involved in blood vessel formation.
 A 2006 study from Japan found that “PDGF isoforms induce and maintain anagen phase of murine hair follicles“.
 Adipose-derived stem cells (ADSCs) are rich in various growth factors including PDGF, and are becoming increasingly utilized in the hair loss world.

-Vascular endothelial growth factor (VEGF) is also involved in blood vessel formation.
+Besides hair growth, vascular endothelial growth factor (VEGF) is also involved in blood vessel formation.
 A 2001 study concluded that “normal hair growth and size are dependent on VEGF-induced perifollicular angiogenesis”.
 Note that Shiseido’s adenosine based shampoo also promotes the expression of VEGF.
-The previously discussed adipose-derived stem cells are rich in various growth factors including VEGF.
+The previously discussed adipose-derived stem cells are also rich in various growth factors including VEGF.

 Epidermal growth factor (EGF) promotes cell growth, proliferation and differentiation.
 A 2003 study from Hong Kong concluded that EGF functions as a biological switch that is “turned on and off in hair follicles at the beginning and end of the anagen phase of the hair cycle“.